Haley-Hartin/Un-Chess-Ted/README.md

     * https://un-chess-ted.herokuapp.com/

 3. To run the game locally
    * Reference requirements.txt for any packages that maybe be required.
+Make sure Python3 is installed.
-   * Within the project directory run: ". venv/bin/activate" in your terminal.
+   * Within the project directory in the terminal run: ". venv/bin/activate" in your terminal.
    * Then run the site locally with "python3 fileserver.py" within the project directory.
    * Goto: http://127.0.0.1:5000/ in a browser